Rahix/tbot/doc/getting-started.rst

   :meth:`~tbot.machine.linux.LinuxMachine.env` will retrieve the value of the environment variable and return it as a string.
 The benefit of doing it this way is, that the value will be visible in the logfile and can be read when debugging a failure later on.
-If you use ``linux.Env``, the log (and TBot) will never actually see the value of the environment variable and you can only guess what it was.
+If you use ``linux.Env``, the log (and tbot) will never actually see the value of the environment variable and you can only guess what it was.

-* :func:`~tbot.machine.linux.Raw`: Raw string if TBot isn't expressive enough for your usecase.
+* :func:`~tbot.machine.linux.Raw`: Raw string if tbot isn't expressive enough for your usecase.
   Use this only when no other option works.

-Another thing TBot handles specially is paths.
+Another thing tbot handles specially is paths.
 A :class:`~tbot.machine.linux.Path` can be created like this::

     from tbot.machine import linux

     p = linux.Path(machine, "/foo/bar")

-``p`` is now a :class:`~tbot.machine.linux.Path`.
-TBot's paths are based on python's :mod:`pathlib` so you can use all the usual methods / operators::
+``p`` is now a :class:`~tbot.machine.linux.Path`.  tbot's paths are based on python's :mod:`pathlib` so you can use all the usual methods / operators::

     file_in_p = p / "dirname" / "file.txt"